 So you might want to use gloves in the last step!
 You have been warned :)

-The thai chili powder I use here is the very spicy chili powder you can find in thai stores or at the table in thai restaurants.
-I like to mix a few different varieties of chilies for that spicy, hot and smoky flavour.
+The Thai chilli powder I use here is the very spicy chilli powder you can find in Thai stores or at the table in Thai restaurants.
+I like to mix a few different varieties of chillies for that spicy, hot and smoky flavour.

 - 210 grams of red jalapeños in hot sauce (a small can)